U.S. oil refiners restoring lost output, some outages to run into January

 "We'll be up and running in about two weeks," barring any startup disruptions, according to one person involved in the restarts.
 "This freeze event was a lot lighter than the February (2021) freeze so I'd expect a quick recovery."

-LyondellBasell Industries was in the early stages of resuming production at its Houston refinery, people familiar with plant operations said.
-A spokesperson did not reply to a request for comment.
+LyondellBasell Industries <LYB.N> was in the early stages of resuming production at its Houston refinery, people familiar with plant operations said.
+A spokesperson declined to comment, citing competitive reasons.

-Marathon Petroleum, which operates the second-largest Gulf Coast facility after Motiva, aims to get production back by week's end, the people said.
+Marathon Petroleum MPC.N, which operates the second largest Gulf Coast facility after Motiva, aims to get production back by week's end, the people said.
 Marathon declined to comment.

-Valero Energy, which suffered disruptions at three of its Texas refineries, did not reply to requests for comment.
+Valero Energy VLO.N, which suffered disruptions at three of its Texas refineries, did not reply to requests for comment.
 It was in the process of restarting its Port Arthur plant over the weekend, people familiar with the matter said.

-(Reporting by Erwin Seba, additional reporting by Gary McWilliams; Editing by Howard Goller)
+(Reporting by Erwin Seba; additional reporting by Gary McWilliams; Editing by Howard Goller and Leslie Adler)

 ((Gary.McWilliams@thomsonreuters.com; +1 469-691-7668;))